walbourn/directx-sdk-samples/README.md

 # DirectX SDK Samples

 This repo contains samples that originally shipped in the legacy DirectX SDK.
-These are all **Windows desktop** applications for Windows Vista Service Pack 2 with the DirectX 11.0 runtime or later.
+These are all **Windows desktop** applications for Windows 7 Service Pack 1 with the DirectX 11.0 runtime or later.

 They have all been cleaned up to build using the Windows 8.x SDK or Windows 10 SDK, and _DO NOT_ require the DirectX SDK to build.
-Projects for Visual Studio 2015 and Visual Studio 2017 are provided.
+Projects for Visual Studio 2017 and Visual Studio 2019 are provided.

 * [Microsoft Docs](https://docs.microsoft.com/en-us/windows/desktop/directx-sdk--august-2009-)* [Where is the DirectX SDK (2015 Edition)?](https://aka.ms/dxsdk)
 * [DirectX SDK Samples Catalog](https://walbourn.github.io/directx-sdk-samples-catalog/)